-One of the most salient patterns across the Tree of Life is that diversity is not distributed evenly among clades.
-In mammals, groups like rodents and bats have evolved astonishingly high levels of phenotypic diversity, have radiated into thousands of species, and span a wide variety of ecological niches, all the while other mammal groups are morphologically homogeneous and species-poor.
-We are interested in understanding how these disparities in diversity arise, and approach this task by piecing together the connections among morphology, performance, behavior and ecology to gain a better understanding of ecomorphological mechanisms leading to radiation.
-By doing this work within a broad comparative context, we are able to test hypotheses about adaptations and diversification, and answer questions such as:
+One of the most salient patterns in biology is that diversity is not evenly distributed among clades.
+In mammals, groups like rodents and bats have evolved astonishingly high levels of phenotypic diversity, and radiated into thousands of species and a wide variety of ecological niches.
+Meanwhile, other mammal groups are morphologically homogeneous and species-poor.
+We are interested in understanding how these disparities in diversity arise, and approach this task by piecing together the connections among morphology, performance, behavior and ecology.
+By doing this in a comparative context, we are able to gain a better understanding of the ecomorphological mechanisms leading to adaptation and diversification.

-Our work involves collection of data in the field from free-ranging animals, including bite force and feeding behavior, along with lab techniques to capture morphology such as micro-CT scanning, laser scanning, dissections, geometric morphometrics, biomechanical modeling, finite element analyses and phylogenetic comparative methods.
+Our work involves collection of data in the field from free-ranging animals, including bite force and feeding behavior, along with lab techniques to study morphology and function, such as micro-CT scanning, laser scanning, dissections, geometric morphometrics, biomechanical modeling, finite element analyses, and phylogenetic comparative methods.